BATH COUNTY STATE-FUNDED PRESCHOOL

 Early Childhood Instructional Resources for Families

 Children love to play—anytime, anywhere, and with almost anything.
 As they play, they’re learning about the world around them and practicing important skills.
 To support their play, early childhood programs typically arrange their spaces into learning areas or centers.
 The following activity suggestions are also organized around these same learning areas.
-Additionally, these activities are similar to the type of activities your child does in their early childhood program and are aligned to the Head Start Early Learning Outcomes Framework, the Kentucky Preschool Standards.
+Additionally, these activities are similar to the type of activities your child does in their early childhood program and are aligned to the Kentucky Preschool Standards.

 The activities listed are intended to be fun and engaging.
 Some of them are designed to be implemented over the course of many days.
 Your child may also want to repeat some of the activities.
 Young children enjoy doing things they like many times.
 If possible, keep materials you use available to your child and feel free to revisit them often.